 The QCA published a new edition of its Code on 25 April 2018, which was after the date on which the Company’s last Annual Report and Accounts was published.
 This edition of the Code requires us to provide an explanation for any departures from the principles or application of the Code.
-Save in relation to additional disclosures required to be made in future annual reports (where appropriate discussion will be included from the 2018 annual report onwards), there are two areas of Principle 7 in which we do not currently meet the Code’s requirement, details of which can be found below.
-However, we remain committed to ensuring that we will meet all of the Code’s requirements by the date of the 2018 Annual Report and Accounts.
+As a result, the remainder of this report explains how we have applied the Code during 2018.
+Further information on the Group’s governance practices, the business model and strategy can be found in the Company Overview, Strategic Report and Governance sections of this Annual Report and Accounts.

-|1.
-Establish a strategy and business model which promote long-term value for shareholders||The Board must be able to express a shared view of the Company’s purpose, business model and strategy.
-It should go beyond the simple description of products and corporate structures and set out how the Company intends to deliver shareholder value in the medium to long-term.
-It should demonstrate that the delivery of long-term growth is underpinned by a clear set of values aimed at protecting the Company from unnecessary risk and securing its long-term future.||Franchise Brands plc’s vision, strategy and business model is explained fully within our Strategic Report section on pages 2 to 29 of our Annual Report and Accounts for the year ended 31 December 2017.In summary our vision is to create a group of market-leading franchise businesses that benefit from sharing the same support services.
-Our strategy to deliver shareholder value is to develop franchise businesses which have market-leading positions that primarily provide services to individuals and businesses.
-Our focus is on established brands which can benefit from our shared support services as well as our management expertise and experience.The execution of this strategy is achieved through a combination of organic growth and growth through acquisition.
-The focus of future acquisitions will be on market-leading B2B and B2C franchise businesses of scale and where we believe our management and financial resources can enhance an already profitable business.
+Our vision and business model is to create a group of market-leading franchise businesses that benefit from sharing the same support services.
+Our strategy to deliver shareholder value is to acquire and develop franchise businesses which have market-leading positions that primarily provide services to individuals and businesses.
+Our focus is on established brands which can benefit from our shared support services as well as our management expertise and experience.
+The execution of this strategy is achieved through a combination of organic growth and growth through acquisition.

 Our shared support services underpin our business model.
 These include franchise recruitment, IT, finance and marketing.
 The shared support services allow the management of the individual brands to focus on expanding their networks and helping their franchisees to grow their businesses.

-The Executive Chairman, the Chief Financial Officer, and the Corporate Development Director meet with the institutional shareholders from time to time and provide the Board with feedback from those meetings and other communications with shareholders.
+The Executive Chairman, the Chief Financial Officer, and the Corporate Development Director regularly meet with the institutional shareholders, and provide the Board with feedback from those meetings and other communications with shareholders.
 The Board is provided with research notes from sell-side analysts plus insight into shareholders’ views from the Company’s brokers and nominated adviser.
 The Group welcomes the personal investment in its equity that many employees and franchisees have made, as well as our retail investors.
 We regularly update the Investor Relations section of the Group’s website with the aim of providing useful information for all investors, but particularly our retail shareholders.
 We use our Annual Report to provide shareholders with details of the Group, operations, performance, strategy and policies.
 The Group also exhibits and presents at events attended by retail investors and subscribes, and provides content to, retail financial news websites.